peterhurford/peterhurford.github.io/_posts/2014-06-04-a-re-analysis-of-ace-leaflet-study.markdown

 Me neither.

 But yet this is the alternative method of figuring out whether people go vegetarian or reduce meat consumption -- compare their actual diets from three months ago to now.
 These food frequency questionnaires are standard to the nutrition science industry, so they might be the be best we’ve got.
 But I’m skeptical of them.

+-

+That being said, it's possible that these food frequency questionnaires are reliable in the cases of *elimination* as opposed to *reduction*, as *zero* is a pretty hard number to misremember.